canonical/ubuntu-cloud-docs/docs/oracle/oracle-explanation/ubuntu-on-oke-worker-nodes.rst

 To deploy an Ubuntu worker node on OKE, you can use the Oracle Cloud Console, Oracle CLI (``oci``), or Terraform.
 For detailed instructions, refer to:

-- :doc:`Deploying Ubuntu worker nodes using the Oracle Cloud Console </oracle-how-to/deploy-ubuntu-oke-nodes-using-console>`
+- :ref:`Deploying Ubuntu worker nodes using the Oracle Cloud Console <deploy-ubuntu-oke-nodes-using-console>`
-- :doc:`Deploying Ubuntu worker nodes using the CLI </oracle-how-to/deploy-ubuntu-oke-nodes-using-cli>`
+- :ref:`Deploying Ubuntu worker nodes using the CLI <deploy-ubuntu-oke-nodes-using-cli>`
-- :doc:`Deploying Ubuntu worker nodes using Terraform </oracle-how-to/deploy-ubuntu-oke-nodes-using-terraform>`
+- :ref:`Deploying Ubuntu worker nodes using Terraform <deploy-ubuntu-oke-nodes-using-terraform>`

 Updates and security patches